krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2020.05.15    - version 1.16.0 =
+* Tweak         - Removed currency control to determine if Nets Easy payment gatway should be available or not.
+Note - if needed this logic must be handled by the merchant/store from now on.

 = 2020.04.30    - version 1.15.2 =
 * Tweak         - Only set merchantHandlesShippingCost to true if WooCommerce needs an address before calculate shipping (woocommerce_shipping_cost_requires_address = yes).